 “Okay, sure, so how do we do that?”

-She scrunched her forehead, then smiled at me with a big toothy grin.
+She scrunched her forehead, then smiled at me.
 “We need a frog.”

 “A frog,” she repeated.
 “Not just any frog, either.
 I need a magic one.”